at-lab-development/jenkins-test-management-plugin/README.md

 ## How it works

-The key thing is that this plugin are working in tandem with [Test Management Adapter] which is the Maven dependency providing data gathering posibilities for your test framework.
+The key thing is that this plugin are working in tandem with [Test Management Adapter] which is the Maven dependency providing data gathering possibilities for your test framework.
 This plugin is responsible for `tm-testng.xml` parsing, report generating in accordance with [Jira Text Formatting Notation] and its publishing in corresponding issue comments via REST API.

 ![Scheme](https://github.com/teo-rakan/test-management-jenkins-plugin/blob/master/images/readme_main_scheme.jpg)